-Advantages: This planing hull has a shallow draft, which is good for fishing in small lakes and rivers.
-Disadvantages: Rides roughly in choppy waters.
+This fishing boat with a flat planing hull is typically found on smaller, open boats and has a shallow draft, which is good for fishing in small lakes, ponds, and slow-moving rivers.
+Examples: row boats and dingy boats.

-Advantages: This planing hull has a shallow draft, which is good for fishing in small lakes and rivers.
-Disadvantages: Takes more power to move at the same speed as flat bottom hulls.
+Advantages: This fishing boat is very stable in calm weather.
+This planing hull has a shallow draft, which is good for fishing in small lakes and rivers.
+Disadvantages: This fishing boat broad bow area creates a rough ride.
+Takes more power to move at the same speed as flat bottom hulls.
+These boats are usually limited to low horsepower motors.
 May roll or bank in sharp turns.

 Hull content courtesy of www.boat-ed.com